demoth/jake2/info/Overview.md

 # Module `game`

+Game module handles all the gameplay code like movement, monsters behavior, weapons code, triggers etc.

 This was a usual place for modders to start in the original quake version.
 The famous mission pack and mods are actually the `game` + resources.